 Here’s a short video showing what the bones inside a dehydrated whole fish are like – easily breakable and safe for your pet.
 Though we’d recommend monitoring your furry ones when they’re trying something new to make sure they’re doing well with it.

-Recreational Bones such as Chew Bones (Pork, Beef, Mutton or Emu), Beef Spine or Emu Shanks or Knuckles – these are bigger bones mainly for mental stimulation and teeth cleaning while being consumed slowly and not as a whole.
+Recreational Bones such as Chew Bones (Pork, Beef, Mutton or Emu), Beef Spine or Emu Shanks or Cow Shoulder – these are bigger bones mainly for mental stimulation and teeth cleaning while being consumed slowly and not as a whole.
 These bones can be given to your pet several times a week and stored in the freezer or in a cool dry place wrapped in a cloth in between chew sessions.
 They sharpen the teeth and are a good choice for gobbling pets when the chews are at least 2-3 times the size of their snout so they won’t break and will have to be gnawed on.

 When your pet chews a recreational bone there can be shards or bigger pieces breaking off when they are at it eagerly – these should be taken away and disposed of to prevent any issues when swallowed whole.